Thirty-nine days of walking through southern France along the Chemin de Saint-Jacques from Le Puy-en-Velay to Saint-Jean-Pied-de-Port.

 I love participating in a journey that thousands of walkers have taken before me and imagining how life on the trail would have been centuries ago.

-And if you do prefer to go just a little faster, click through on each of my suggested stages for a more comprehensive list of villages offering accommodation.
-You’ll also find suggestions for rest days, sights worth stopping for and the traditional route from Figeac to Cahors.
+If you prefer to go a little faster, click through on each of my suggested stages for alternative itineraries and a more comprehensive list of villages offering accommodation.
+You’ll also find suggestions for rest days (or lazy afternoon days) and sights worth taking some time to enjoy.

 The traditional path along the Chemin de Saint-Jacques follows the GR 65 from Le Puy-en-Velay to Saint-Jean-Pied-de-Port—a total distance of 740 kilometres (463 miles).